Client

 Focus: Scroll To Learn

 This approach, "Scroll To Learn," was designed to take users on a journey from the big picture to the finest details of the technology.
-As users scrolled down the page, the content would progressively unfold, starting with a broad overview and gradually zooming in on the minutiae of the subject matter.
+As users scrolled down the page, the content would progressively unfold, starting with a broad overview and gradually zooming in on the subject matter.

 Previous